kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Create a New User

-No other command in this tutorial should be executed as `root`.
+No other command in this tutorial should be executed as `root` after creating a new user.
 Create a new user and add it to the `sudo` group so you'll have administrative privileges.

 - Create the user, replacing `example_user` with a username of your choice: `adduser example_user` (you'll be prompt to assign a password and enter information about the user)
 - Add the user to the `sudo` group, replacing `example_user` with the username of the user you previously created: `adduser example_user sudo`
 - Switch to the user, again by replacing `example_user`: `su example_user`

+> **Note**: Log into your VPS with the credentials you previously created from now on.

 #### Install Dependencies